On this page:

 What to do if...

 Artstor provides a cloud-based platform for the world’s digitized visual culture and tools for classroom teaching and research.
 The Offline Image Viewer (OIV) is one of many of the tools in the Artstor environment that facilitates teaching.
-First developed in 2005, today there are more dynamic, reliable, and user-friendly ways to support instructors in these tasks.
+The OIV was first developed in 2005, and today there are more dynamic, reliable, and user-friendly ways to support instructors in these tasks.

 We know that some Artstor users rely on OIV as a central part of their teaching practice and we are committed to maintaining and enhancing support for classroom teaching in other formats.
 We have conducted interviews with the OIV and greater teaching community to ensure that we have the most informed picture of our users varied teaching practices to ensure that we are providing key functionality of OIV in more stable and universal formats.

-Please read on to learn about the timeframe for this project and what you need to do to convert your OIV presentations into other more stable and universal formats.
+Please read on to learn about the timeframe for this project and what you need to do to convert your OIV presentations into other formats.
 And as always, you can contact us with any questions.

 - After June 14, 2019 you will no longer be able to import image groups directly from Artstor to the OIV

-- User support for the OIV will extend up to December 31, 2019, and we will continue working with users who need support with their current version of OIV until then
+- User support for the OIV will extend up to December 31, 2019

 We are in the process of releasing new teaching tools that reproduce OIV’s functionality--in fact, some of the changes are already in place.